-5 Surprising Predators of Cockroaches in the Virgin Islands
+5 Animals Preying on Cockroaches in the Virgin Islands

 We consider them pests, but cockroaches are a rich food source in the treeline and have natural predators throughout St. John, St. Croix, St. Thomas, and Puerto Rico.